Yet, O LORD, you are our Father. We are the clay, you are the potter; we are all the work of your hand. Isaiah 64:8 (NIV)

 You are impatient.
 You want my work in you to be completed quickly.
 You would like me to speed things up a bit.
 Would you like my work in you to be done right now?
 How about tomorrow or the next day?
 Or, would you like me to take my time?
 Do you want me to answer those questions?
 Yes, I want you to answer these questions.
 Take your time.
 Think carefully about your answer.
 If you finished with me right now I would not be much of a work of art.
 I would certainly not be a masterpiece.
 A real work of art that becomes a masterpiece does not happen overnight.
 That’s right.
 I don’t ever want to get in your way.
 I don’t ever want to limit your working in and through my life.
 I want you to keep on molding and shaping my life.
 Take your time.
 I’m no longer in a hurry.
 I can wait.
 I will set aside my impatience.
 I will trust that you are working in my life day-by-day and moment-by-moment.
 When I get discouraged and depressed and feel unusable I will remember that it is you that is working in and through my life.
 You are making me into your work of art.
 I will be your masterpiece.
 Yes, you will.

-Heavenly Father, thank you that you are my potter and I am your clay.
-Forgive me for wanting to be molded into someone or something else.
+Heavenly Father, thank you that you are the potter and I am the clay.
+Forgive me for wanting to be molded into something or someone else.
 I welcome you to mold and shape my life according to your purposes and plans.
+Make me into your masterpiece.
 Amen

 For today’s complete 4 page Discipleship Devotional Study Guide click here: